tamato/achaea_mudlet/occultist/tarot.md

 Details:
 The Lovers tarot will inspire your target to fall deeply in love with you.
 While in love with you, he or she will be generally unwilling to cause you harm.

+When ruinated, the lovers become the betrayer.
+It shall inflict manaleech when flung.

 -------------------------------------------------------------------------------